A-hurdd/201-ops-reading-notes/moduel01-class-readings.md/reading01.md

 In the lecture for today we went over the different ways a computer can do a back up as well in a Server setting!

 How to Use System Restore in Windows _ https://www.lifewire.com/how-to-use-system-restore-in-windows-2626131

+***What is the purpose of the Windows System Restore tool?***
+---
+"first step when you're trying to fix a major problem in Windows."-"Windows System Restore tool lets you do is revert to a previous software, registry, and driver configuration called a restore point."
+[Source](https://www.lifewire.com/how-to-use-system-restore-in-windows-2626131)